 3. Is phonological awareness the culprit in students not being able to read?
 Could it be something else?

-5. Would all the students who were classified as able to process English language phonologically, based on the above study, be able to read the following words if it was the first time they have seen it and have never heard the words before? – said, island, quay, which, salmon and hundreds of other similar words.
+5. Would all the students who were classified as able to process the English language phonologically, based on the above study, be able to read the following words if it was the first time they had seen it and had never heard the words before? – said, island, quay, which, salmon and hundreds of other similar words.
 About half of the common Dolch words also fall into this category.

 As I have said many times, many dyslexic students can read fluently in Malay.
 They can read as well as any other child.
 Why is this so?
 Plainly stated it is because all words in Malay are phonologically consistent.
 (Except for the letter ‘e’ as pointed out in my earlier articles)

-These dyslexic students can also read a list of individual words as fluently as any other child in English.... provided that these words are phonetically correct.
-Despite their ability to read fluently in Han Yu Pin Yin and Malay these students are certified as dyslexic due to their inability to read English books fluently.
-By this premise, are non readers of Han Yu Pin Yin and Malay also dyslexic?
+These dyslexic students can also read a list of individual words as fluently as any other child in English.... provided these words are phonetically correct.
+Despite their ability to read fluently in Han Yu Pin Yin and Malay, these students are certified as dyslexic due to their inability to read English books fluently.
+By this premise, are non readers of Hanyu Pin Yin and Malay also dyslexic?

 I do hope that some experts out there can please help me with this question - Is phonological awareness deficit the problem with dyslexic students having a problem reading in English?
 If so what about all the research reports by the various researchers which say that dyslexics can read fluently in orthographically consistent languages.

-I am concerned that the research findings about phonemic awareness is being misused or over generalised.
+I am concerned that the research findings about phonemic awareness are being misused or over-generalised.
 I believe that we can reduce the illiteracy level by more systematic instruction and engagement with language early in students’ preschool, and kindergarten classes.
 Use the lessons in my blog from the month of March and see the improvement in your dyslexic child.
 It is free of charge and has been effective with all my dyslexic students.

-I have spoken about ‘Shut Down Learners’ and how they shut down when something illogical is taught to them .
-I believe that most of the dyslexics fall into this group of shut down learners.
+I have spoken about ‘Shut Down Learners’ and how they shut down when something illogical is taught.
+I believe that most of the dyslexics fall into this group of shut-down learners.
 If we teach them in a way appropriate for them they learn to become good readers.